-ATTENTION: This work may only be performed when the exerciser is switched off and the power plug is removed.
+CAUTION: This work may only be performed when the training device is switched off and the power plug is removed.
 Vacuum the visible dust with the small nozzle of a vacuum cleaner.
 Never use detergent or compressed air under any circumstances.

-Checking the mounting materials: once a month
+Check the mounting materials: once a month

 Check the bolts and nuts at least once a month.
-Tighten it, if necessary.
+Tighten, if necessary.